wikindx/wikindx/trunk/components/plugins/importexportbib/README.txt

 5. Imagemagick no longer used.

 v1.7 ~ Sept.
 2014
-A packaging error in the download files stopped wikindx working if v1.6 of this plugin was installed.
+A packaging error in the download files stopped WIKINDX working if v1.6 of this plugin was installed.
 --------------------
 v1.6 ~ Aug.
 2014
 1. In bibtex, custom fields can now be exported.